miekg/learninggo/beyond.md

 remember.

-The documentation for `bytes.Buffer` states that ``the zero value for Buffer is an empty buffer ready to use.''
+The documentation for `bytes.Buffer` states that "the zero value for Buffer is an empty buffer ready to use.".
 Similarly, `sync.Mutex` does not have an explicit constructor or Init method.
 Instead, the zero value for a `sync.Mutex` is defined to be an unlocked mutex.